paulcheeba/about-time-next/README.md

   Show the current queue (GM-whisper; includes UID, args, and next fire time).

 - `/at clear`
   Clear the entire queue.
+Prompts for confirm/cancel and updates the same chat card.

 - `/at stop <uid>`
   Stop a specific event by UID.
+Prompts for confirm/cancel and updates the same chat card.
   > Tip: In EM V2 you can copy a row’s UID, then run **`/at stop UID**.

+- `/at pause <uid>`
+  Pause a specific event by UID (freezes remaining time).

+- `/at resume <uid>`
+  Resume a paused event by UID.

 - `/at in <duration> <message>`
   Schedule a one-time reminder.